signature-opensource/CK-DeviceModel/README.md

 # CK-DeviceModel

 [Devices](CK.DeviceModel/Device) are like micro hosted services with a name.
-They can be running or not (Started/Stopped) and configured dynamically.
+They can be running or not (Started/Stopped) and (re)configured dynamically.

 Device implementation heavily relies on [Commands](CK.DeviceModel/Command).
 Their execution is isolated in an asynchronous loop.